Indicators of species abundance in England

 The species in the all-species indicator are intended to be as representative as possible of wider biodiversity in England, although the coverage is limited by the availability of data from existing monitoring schemes.
 All native and naturalised species with suitable data were considered for inclusion in the indicator.
 Invasive non-native species were excluded.
 All species that were naturalised before 1500 were included, as well as those that colonised England from mainland Europe more recently (for example, the tree bumblebee Bombus hypnorum which arrived in England from Europe in 2001).

 The taxonomic breakdown of species in the indicator can be found in the published datafile.
-The number of species included in each year of the index is shown in Figure 7.
+The number of species included in each year of the index is shown in Figure 9 in the Technical Annex.

 The species in the all-species indicator align with those listed in Schedule 2 of The Environmental Targets (Biodiversity) (England) Regulations 2023, which sets out 1,195 species that should be monitored as part of the species abundance targets.
 Throughout the rest of this publication we will refer to it as Schedule 2.
-The indicator does not yet include data for all 1,195 these species, as data are not yet ready for inclusion for a small number of species (10 plants, 6 moths, 1 fish and 1 mammal).
-More detail on each of these is set out below.
+The indicator does not yet include data for all 1,195 species, as data are not yet ready for inclusion for a small number of species (10 plants, 8 moths and 1 fish).

 Priority species indicator

-The species considered for inclusion in the England Priority Species Indicator are those on the S41 list and is based upon species which have been identified as being of conservation concern and are very likely to be those which have already experience significant declines.
-Species on the S41 list are those on the 2007 UK Biodiversity Action Plan (UK BAP) list that are present in England with the addition of Hen Harrier.
-There are a small number of taxa below the species level (that is, sub-species) on the S41 lists.
+The species considered for inclusion in the England Priority Species Indicator are those on the Section 41 list and is based upon species which have been identified as being of conservation concern, many of which have already experienced declines.
+Species on the Section 41 list are those on the 2007 UK Biodiversity Action Plan (UK BAP) list that are present in England with the addition of Hen Harrier.
+There are a small number of taxa below the species level (that is, sub-species) on the Section 41 lists.
 Such infra-specific taxa were only retained if the associated species was not included.
-This led to the removal of three sub-species and reduced the total taxa on the S41 list from 943 to 940.
+This led to the removal of three sub-species and reduced the total taxa on the Section 41 list from 943 to 940.
 However, not all species on that list have suitable data available.
 The species in the priority species indicator are those species for which annual estimates of abundance are available, derived from national-scale monitoring schemes.
-Currently it contains data on 149 species.
-Four species of moth were excluded from the priority species indicator this year, due to the same failure of quality assurance checks in the all-species indicator.
-These species are: Haworth’s minor (Celaena haworthii), grey mountain carpet (Entephria caesiata), crescent (Helotropha leucostigma), and heath rustic (Xestia agathina).
+Currently it contains data on 161 species.
+Six species of moth were excluded from the priority species indicator this year, due to the same failure of quality assurance checks in the all-species indicator.
+These species are: straw belle (Aspiates gilvaria), Haworth’s minor (Celaena haworthii), grey mountain carpet (Entephria caesiata), crescent (Helotropha leucostigma), Scythris siccella and heath rustic (Xestia agathina).
+One priority species of moth met the threshold for inclusion this year and so has been added to the indicator: barberry moth (Pareulype berberata).
+As this species did not have enough available data when Schedule 2 was written, it has not been included in the all-species indicator.

-There are 12 Section 41 species included in the all-species index that have not yet been included in this version of the priority species index (8 fish, 1 bumblebee, 1 vascular plant and 2 freshwater invertebrates).
-To retain consistency and comparability with the previous release of this indicator, we have not added them to this release.
-The impact of this on the results is small and these species will be included in future version of the indicator.
+There are 12 Section 41 species included in the all-species index that have now been included in this version of the priority species index (8 fish, 1 bumblebee, 1 vascular plant and 2 freshwater invertebrates).

 Method for creating a composite indicator of species abundance